jcouv/jcouv.github.io/_posts/2019-03-08-async-enumerables-with-cancellation.md

 published: true
 ---

 In this post, I'll explain how to produce and consume async enumerables with support for cancellation.
+Since originally publishing this post, we've added support in the language for a new attribute which solve this problem more elegantly.
+I've added a section detailing the new method.

 ### Some context